-The Association recorded a provision for income taxes of \$244 for the year ended December 31, 2019, as compared to a provision of \$173 for 2018 and a provision of \$252 for 2017.
+The Association recorded a provision for income taxes of \$448 for the year ended December 31, 2020, as compared to \$244 for 2019 and \$173 for 2018.
+The increase in 2020 was due to fees from the loans originated through the SBA Paycheck Protection Program (PPP).
+PPP loans are non-patronage loans; therefore, the fees are taxable income.
 Refer to Note 2, Summary of Significant Accounting Policies, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.